 The TARC Family Support program is a tremendous resource for families raising children with developmental disabilities.
-It is a bilingual program, offered in both English and Spanish, available to families living in areas served by the Tulsa Area United Way including Tulsa, Creek, Okmulgee, Osage, Rogers, and Wagoner counties.
+It is a bilingual program, offered in both English and Spanish, available free-of-charge to families living in areas served by the Tulsa Area United Way including Tulsa, Creek, Okmulgee, Osage, Rogers, and Wagoner counties.

 Family Support encompasses the following services: